 Affectionately known as "The Cleffies", The Cleftomaniacs choir was formed in 1992 by a group of enthusiastic amateurs who took a course in a cappella singing with Dale Caldwell at Sydney Community College in Balmain.
 In early 2002 Dale moved on to continue her solo career and Gary Smith joined us as Musical Director.
+Gary resigned in 2018 after working with the group for 16 years.
 We rehearse in a quaint sandstone church in Raglan Street, Waterloo.

 The Cleffies have earned their reputation for professional presentations and adventurous projects.
 We embrace an eclectic repertoire: pieces as diverse as William Byrd's mass for five voices, Beatles songs arranged by The Kings Singers, adaptations from The Idea of North and Purcell’s 3-act opera, Dido and Aeneas.
 We also relish southern American gospel music, jazz and world music.

 The Cleffies are celebrated for our great blend, attention to detail and infectious energy on stage.
 We are frequently asked to support charitable causes, festivals, weddings, private parties and public celebrations.
 We also present our own public concert program and share the stage with other choirs.

 Here is a snapshot of some of our engagements:

 - 2015 International tour: In July we returned from a well-received tour of New Zealand where we gave four concerts.
 We appeared with Tony Backhouse and The Napier Gospel Choir; The Kapiti Gospel Choir; The Wanganui Male Choir; and The Stellar Singers